MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - ECS security: task role vs. ECS instance role
 ![ECS security](pic/ECS_security.png)

+### AWS Polly

+- lexicon is specific to a region
+- can use SSML tags to control the speech generated (e.g. add pause between designated words)

+### AWS Glue

+- serverless data preparation service that makes it easy for data engineers, extract, transform, and load (ETL) developers, data analysts, and data scientists to extract, clean, enrich, normalize, and load data
+- You can use AWS Glue to organize, cleanse, validate, and format data for storage in a data warehouse or data lake
+- tracks data that has already been processed during a previous run of an ETL job by persisting state information from the job run.
+This persisted state information is called a **job bookmark**
+  - Enable: Causes the job to update the state after a run to keep track of previously processed data
+  - Disable: Job bookmarks are not used, and the job always processes the entire dataset
+  - Pause: Process incremental data since the last successful run or the data in the range identified by the following sub-options, without updating the state of last bookmark

 ## MISC

-- RAID (Redundant Array of Independent Disks) is just a data storage virtualization technology that combines multiple storage devices to achieve higher performance or data durability
+- **RAID** (Redundant Array of Independent Disks) is just a data storage virtualization technology that combines multiple storage devices to achieve higher performance or data durability
+- **Stateless** installation: the scalable components are disposable, and configuration is stored away from the disposable components
+- **Blue-green** deployment:
+  - two servers are maintained: a "blue" server and a "green" server.
+At any given time, only one server is handling requests
+  - Changes are installed on the non-live server, which is then tested through the private network to verify the changes work as expected.
+Once verified, the non-live server is swapped with the live server, effectively making the deployed changes live